 I am currently on a sabbatical from my university where I serve as a law professor.
 I am in the middle of two books on law/psychology and a science fiction novel about artificial intelligence.

 In my spare time, I research and write.
 With a penchant for classical music and horse riding, I find it useful to temper my scholarly exuberance with some distractions such as driving fast and far to clear my mind.
 I also operate, with some very able and committed colleagues, a Not-for-profit organization dedicated to assisting people get into gainful employment.

-University of Hertfrodshire, United Kingdom - LLB/JD, Law
+Graduate Degree: University of Hertfrodshire, United Kingdom - Masters, Law

-University of Hertfordshire, United Kingdom - PhD, Law
+Graduate Degree: University of Hertfordshire, United Kingdom - PHD, Law

 What is your teaching philosophy?